Fashuga/Hello-World/README.md

 # Hello-World
-its my first project in github
+# its my first project in github

+Hi all.
+My name is Dmitrii.
+I am from Russia and i will be learn programming art.